Fact checked

 Complete Our Assessment

 The first step is to complete a quick assessment to help medical professionals evaluate your situation and emotional support needs.
-After you complete the evaluation, you will need to select which type of ESA letter you need.
-You can choose a housing letter, travel letter, or a combination of the two.
+After you complete the evaluation, you will need to select which type of ESA letter package you need.

 Consult With a Therapist